unicorn-engine/unicorn/msvc/readme.txt

-* cpu specific config
-there is a "config-target.h" inside each ???-softmmu dir. there is a "config-target.h-timestamp" inside each ???-softmmu dir.
-"config-target.h" is only included in "qemu/include/config.h".

-"config-target.mak" looks like target specific makefile stuff. (very simple) "qemu/configure" appears to generate these "qemu/Makefile.target" appears to be used as the template for "qemu/????-softmmu/Makefile"

 :: Other things

-* GNU seems to rely on __i386__ or __x86_64__ defined if the host is 32bit or 64bit respectively.
+* The Qemu code for GNU/GCC seems to rely on __i386__ or __x86_64__ defined if the host is 32bit or 64bit respectively.
   So when building 32bit libs in msvc we define __i386__.
   And when building 64bit libs in msvc we define __x86_64__.

 * There is a tcg-target.c for each target that is included into tcg.c.
+  This is done using "#include tcg-target.c"
-  It is NOT built separately as part of the *.c files built for the project.
+  It is NOT built separately as part of the *.c files for the project.